jfrazier312/Cell-Society-/README.md

     * Changing states in the Ant Simulation to the food and home source does not affect pheromone levels
     * Sharks win a lot in Wat-or because they get to move first
 * XML
-    * Save only works for rectangular shapes ?
-TODO
+    * Save/Restore was only implemented for FireSimulation to demonstrate our design is capable of extending to this feature, and we spent the time implementing many other features to show the flexibility

 Extra Features:
 *